ComfortCare Home Health is available 24 hours a day and 7 days a week, by calling 601-425-7521 or 1-800-300-3443.

 What is the cost?

 Home care costs much less than hospital or nursing home care.
 Covered services may be paid through Medicare Part A and/or B, Medicaid, Private insurance, VA benefit, Workman’s Compensation and Private Pay.
 All insurance claims will be filed by the billing department at ComfortCare.
 Home health services are not limited to any age group.
-All Home Health services are directed by your physician and care is delivered through a team consisting of:
+All Home Health services are directed by your physician and care is delivered through a team of healthcare providers.

 Top Reasons for Choosing Home Health Care